vecisf/SU-CompBio.github.io/course.md

 ### Homework

-Homework deadline is 24:00, 2<sup>nd</sup> of October.
+Homework deadline is 24:00, 29<sup>th</sup> of September.
 We will discuss them next week.

 Open your script from the previous week, improve it as discussed (if needed), and define a new vector with experimental measurements.
 However, include missing